Art Spiegelman: Beliefs

 Spiegelman is a prominent advocate for the comics medium and comics literacy.
 He believes the medium echoes the way the human brain processes information.
 He has toured the U.S. with a lecture called "Comix 101", examining its history and cultural importance.
 He sees comics' low status in the late 20th century as having come down from where it was in the 1930s and 1940s, when comics "tended to appeal to an older audience of GIs and other adults".
 Following the advent of the censorious Comics Code Authority in the mid-1950s, Spiegelman sees comics' potential as having stagnated until the rise of underground comix in the late 1960s.
 He taught courses in the history and aesthetics of comics at schools such as the School of Visual Arts in New York.
 As co-editor of Raw, he helped propel the careers of younger cartoonists whom he mentored, such as Chris Ware, and published the work of his School of Visual Arts students, such as Kaz, Drew Friedman, and Mark Newgarden.
 Some of the work published in Raw was originally turned in as class assignments.

 Spiegelman has described himself politically as "firmly on the left side of the secular-fundamentalist divide" and a "1st Amendment absolutist".
 As a supporter of free speech, Spiegelman is opposed to hate speech laws.
 He wrote a critique in Harper's on the controversial Muhammad cartoons in the Jyllands-Posten in 2006; the issue was banned from Indigo–Chapters stores in Canada.
 Spiegelman criticized American media for refusing to reprint the cartoons they reported on at the time of the Charlie Hebdo shooting in 2015.

-Spiegelman is a non-practicing Jew and considers himself "a-Zionist"—neither pro- nor anti-Zionist; he has called Israel "a sad, failed idea".
-He told Peanuts creator Charles Schulz he was not religious, but identified with the "alienated diaspora culture of Kafka and Freud ... what Stalin pejoratively called rootless cosmopolitanism".
+Spiegelman is a non-practicing Jew and called Israel "a sad, failed idea" in 2011.
+He told Peanuts creator Charles Schulz he was not religious, but identified with the "alienated diaspora culture of Kafka and Freud ... what Stalin pejoratively called rootless cosmopolitanism"..
+In 2025 Spiegelman collaborated with friend Joe Sacco on a cartoon circulated in The Guardian in which he called the events in Palestine a genocide.
+He later stated he published this piece because he feared Maus could potentially be used as a recruitment tool for the Israeli military.